CDN in Web and App Development: How Can You Use CDN in E-commerce?

 All that exceeds this traffic limit is estimated at 12 cents / GB / month.
 Moreover, the price for traffic and file storage decreases with the growth of the space used.

 TinyCDN is part of the Amazon Web service, which ensures its high reliability.
-But the cost of services is high either: tariffs start at $ 9.95 / month for 500 MB for file storage and 10 GB of traffic.
+But the cost of services is high either: tariffs start at $ 9.95 / month for 500 MB of file storage and 10 GB of traffic.

 To estimate all advantages of TinyCDN, you can order a 30-day trial use term.